opennetworkinglab/ngsdn-tutorial/EXERCISE-1.md

 **Parser**

-* List all the protocols headers that can be extracted from a packet.
+* List all the protocol headers that can be extracted from a packet.
 * Which header is expected to be the first one when parsing a new packet?
 * In which case is the NDP header extracted?